espena/sosicon/README.markdown

 `ls *.sos | sosicon -2shp -g FLATE`

 The above command will convert every *.sos file in current directory to corresponding shapefiles.
-The files will be written to the same directory with the same file title with tsv extension.
+The files will be written to the same directory with the same file title with shp/shx/dbf extensions.

 ## Build from source code